analogsenses/source/source/_posts/2015-06-20-morning-coffee-issue-number-3.markdown

 Anyway, another week, another issue of Morning Coffee, and we’re on to the third one.
 Time seems to be flying these days.

-##Issue #3: on bad faith, politics in the face of terror, sex and violence in movies, Federer’s greatness, and personal writing
+##Issue #3: on bad faith, politics in the face of terror, sexism and violence in movies, Federer’s greatness, and personal writing

 Get ready for some deeply personal pieces this week, which I just love.
 These are not a product of the ever turning wheel of news, but are instead born of reflection and self-discovery.
 These are the meaningful pieces we should all be trying to write, and I look forward to them every week.